OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/log-streaming/configure-collector.md

 This article explains how to set up the OpenTelemetry collector for Application Performance Monitoring (APM) tools that don't support native ingestion of OpenTelemetry data.

-To receive logs in Datadog, Dynatrace, or Splunk, you must set up an OpenTelemetry Collector:
+To receive logs in Datadog or Splunk, you must set up an OpenTelemetry Collector:

 1. Download the latest release of the OpenTelemetry Collector Contrib distribution, from [OpenTelemetry’s GitHub repository](https://github.com/open-telemetry/opentelemetry-collector-releases/releases/tag/v0.87.0).